 Please share with us something about yourself that is not addressed elsewhere in your application and which could be helpful to the Admissions Committee as we review your file.

 Review a copy of your AMCAS primary application.
 Anything previously covered is off limits for this essay.
 Is there anything about yourself that you have not discussed?
 Are there any talents or hobbies that you did not have space to include in the activities section?
 Have you recently received an award or promotion?
 If you are certain that there is nothing in your past (talking with a friend or advisor may help you identify something useful here), you can use this essay to share a unique experience or discuss a long term relationship with a mentor.
 Whatever you choose, make sure it’s something not previously covered.
 Working with a consultant may be helpful for questions like these, if they tend to stump you.

-If you would like professional guidance with your Geisel School of Medicine at Dartmouth application materials, check out Accepted’s Medical School Admissions Consulting and Editing Services, which include advising, editing, and interview coaching for the Geisel School of Medicine application materials.
+If you would like professional guidance with your Geisel School of Medicine application materials, check out Accepted’s Medical School Admissions Consulting and Editing Services, which include advising, editing, and interview coaching for Geisel School of Medicine’s application materials.